Tenancy Agreement

 Letting agent accreditation

-Again, for letting agents, there’s no compulsory registration stipulations.
+For letting agents in England, there’s no compulsory registration stipulations.
 But, professional letting agents should all be registered with either the Association of Residential Letting Agents (ARLA) or the National Approved Lettings Scheme (NALS).
 As well as the Property Ombudsman Scheme (TPOS) or Property Redress Scheme (PRS).

-All of the schemes are self-regulating.
-But do provide an independent means of redress for disputes between tenants and letting agents.
+Some of these schemes are statutory requirements, while professional membership schemes are voluntary.
+But they can provide an independent means of redress for disputes between tenants and letting agents.

 There may also be local accreditation schemes specific to the area in which you plan to rent.
 A list of these can be obtained from the relevant local authority.